xueliu/Raspcontrol/README.md

 		"password":   "yourPassword"
 	}

-### Root privileges
+### Statictics access

-To get some statistics, we need to be as root.
-We'll use the command `sudo`, but we need first to edit the table with `visudo`.
-Add the following line ath the end of the file:
+To get some statistics, we need to have some rigth.
+Adding `www-data` to the `video` group is a safe way.
+You can do that by executing the following command :

-	www-data ALL=(ALL) NOPASSWD: /sbin/ifconfig
+	usermod -a -G video www-data

 ### Drink coffee